MidnightCherry/clubattendance/README.md

-# CSC443 Project - UiTM Club Activities Application System
+#UiTM Club Activities Attendance System
-CSC443 final project.
-Using the XAMP stack (X for the OS (Windows, Linux), A for Apache, M for MySQL, and P for PHP) to build a club activities application system.
+ISP550 final project.
+Using the XAMP stack (X for the OS (Windows, Linux), A for Apache, M for MySQL, and P for PHP) to build a club activities attendance system.

 ## Installation
 There are several steps you must take in order to setup this system in your system.